ramkinkargithub/habit-quiz-app/README.md

 # habit-quiz-app

-## For testing knowledge about habit building process
+## A flutter app where user can play a quiz to test knowledge about habit building process.